comicrelief/campaign/docs/deployment.md

 Note: The build artifact id will be output to the #craftlogs Slack channel once its built.
 - Once the deployment is completed and the success message appears in #deployments, login to the site and do general smoke tests
 - Announce to the #deployments Slack channel so the release can be sanity checked by @QA's
+- Make sure to release the version in Jira with the date